Person reviewing credit score report surrounded by common credit score myths and misconceptions in 2026

 How long does it take to rebuild a bad credit score?

 Recovery timelines depend on the severity of the negative item.
-A single missed payment can take 12–18 months of consistent on-time payments to substantially offset.
-A bankruptcy or foreclosure may take 3–7 years to stop dragging your score down significantly.
+A single missed payment can take 12 to 18 months of consistent on-time payments to substantially offset.
+A bankruptcy or foreclosure may take 3 to 7 years to stop dragging your score down significantly.
 Consistent positive behavior — low utilization, on-time payments, no new derogatory marks — is the only reliable path.

 Does rent payment affect your credit score?